Constructive Decision Theory: Conclusion

-\item Our approach allows us to consider different DMs who use different languages to describe the same phenomena.
-To see why this might be important, consider two decision makers who are interested in $100$ shares of Google stock and money (as in Example~\ref{xam3}).
-Suppose that one DM considers quantitative issues like price/earnings ratio to be relevant to the future value of Google, while the other considers astrological tables relevant to Google's future value.
+Third, our approach allows us to consider different DMs who use different languages to describe the same phenomena.
+To see why this might be important, consider two decision makers who are interested in $100$ shares of Alphabet stock and money (as in Example~\ref{xam3}).
+Suppose that one DM considers quantitative issues like the price/earnings ratio to be relevant to the future value of Alphabet, while the other considers astrological tables relevant to Alphabet's future value.
 The DM who uses astrology might not understand price/earnings ratios (the notion is simply not in his vocabulary) and, similarly, the DM who uses quantitative methods might not understand what it means for the moon to be in the seventh house.
-Nevertheless, they can trade Google stock and money, as long as they both have available primitive actions like `buy 100 shares of Google' and `sell 100 shares of Google'.
+Nevertheless, they can trade Alphabet stock and money, as long as they both have available primitive actions like `buy 100 shares of Alphabet' and `sell 100 shares of Alphabet'.
 If we model these decision problems in the Savage framework, we would have to think of assets as Savage acts on a common state and outcome space.
 Our approach does not require us to tie the DM's decision problems together with a common state space.
 Every DM acts as if she has a state space, but these state spaces may be different.
-Thus, agreeing to disagree results \cite{Au}, which say that DMs with a common prior must have a common posterior (they cannot agree to disagree) no longer hold.
+Even if agents agree on the formulas of interest, they may interpret them completely differently.
+Thus, agreeing to disagree results \cite{Au}, which say that DMs with a common prior must have a common posterior (they cannot agree to disagree) will in general not hold.